Krasnomakov/cs_research/working_pair/README.md

 Contributions, suggestions, and issue reports are welcome.
 Please feel free to fork the repository, create a branch, and submit a pull request.
 As this is a research prototype exploring covert channel potential, use it responsibly and ethically.

 ---

-## References

-*For more detailed information, please refer to the project's design documentation and relevant research papers on EM covert channels (e.g., ODINI).*
-*(Consider adding links to specific papers or project documentation here)*

----